7.2. Sampling Distribution for the Sample Mean

 7.2.3.
 Deriving the Mathematical Properties

 To deepen our understanding of the sample mean’s behavior, we derive its key distributional properties: the mean, variance, and standard deviation.
-For clarity, all parameter populations are written with a subscript \(X\) and all sampling distribution parameters with a subscript \(\bar{X}\).
+For clarity, all population parameters are written with a subscript \(X\) and all sampling distribution parameters with a subscript \(\bar{X}\).

 \[\mu_{\bar{X}} = E[\bar{X}] = E\left[\frac{1}{n}\sum_{i=1}^n X_i\right] = \frac{1}{n} E\left[\sum_{i=1}^n X_i\right] = \frac{1}{n} \sum_{i=1}^n E[X_i]\]